 12Z Sounding analysis suggests that the convective environment should become more favorable for severe convection across central OK by 00Z as instability and deep-layer shear increase.
 Morning regional soundings show steep mid-level lapse rates within an EML over west TX and SW KS that will likely overspread into OK and central KS within a west/southwesterly flow regime within the 700-500 mb layer.
 This will likely result in steepening lapse rates over OK by 00Z.
 The 12Z OUN sounding reveals a deep, saturated boundary-layer.
-Overcast skies, coupled with continued warm air advection within the lowest 3 km, may hinder diurnal heating and boundary layer mixing to a degree, which will help maintain low-level moisture through the day.
+Overcast skies, coupled with continued warmair advection within the lowest 3 km, may hinder diurnal heating and boundary layer mixing to a degree, which will help maintain low-level moisture through the day.
 Any vertical mixing of moisture that does occur will likely be replenished by ample boundary-layer moisture noted in the upstream FWD sounding.
 The combination of steepening lapse rates atop ample boundary-layer moisture will help increase instability by late afternoon.
-Mid to upper-level winds are forecast to strengthen through the day.
-Given the southerly low-level flow noted in the 12 UTC OUN sounding (which will likely be maintained, if not augmented, as surface pressure falls to the north/northwest), this will likely result in an increase in 0-6 km bulk shear over central OK.
+Mid to upper-level winds are forecast to strengthen through the afternoon and evening as stronger flow associated with the approaching upper-level trough across the West shifts east through the day.
+Given the southerly low-level flow noted in the 12 UTC OUN sounding (w hich will likely be maintained, if not augmented, as surface pressure falls to the north/northw est), this will likely result in an increase in 0-6 km bulk shear over central OK.

-Recent satellite imagery shows a stratus deck over central OK with decreasing clouds to the north/northwest into KS.
-Continued low to mid-level warm advection within a moist boundary layer should maintain cloud cover for much of the day for central OK, while drier air aloft overspreading SW KS (per water vapor imagery) and gradual mixing of a shallow moist boundary layer (noted in the 12 Z DDC sounding) may allow for mostly clear to partly cloudy skies.
+Recent satellite imagery shows a stratus deck over central OK with decreasing clouds to the north/northw est into KS.
+Continued low to mid-level warmadvection within a moist boundary layer should maintain cloud cover for much of the day for central OK, while drier air aloft overspreading SW KS (per water vapor imagery) and gradual mixing of a shallow moist boundary layer (noted in the 12 Z DDC sounding) may allow for mostly clear to partly cloudy skies.
 Persistent cloud cover over central OK should limit the degree of daytime heating.
 However, mostly clear to partly cloudy skies further north/northwest into KS will allow for at least modest daytime heating and aid in destabilization by late afternoon.